 - Sugar – 1 tablespoon

 - Lemongrass, chopped and pounded – 2 stalks

 - Ginger, fresh – 1 small knob

 Jalapeno, halved – 2 each

 As the chicken is cooking, prepare the breading.
 There is a wet and dry step.
-For the wet I mixed equal parts buttermilk and coconut milk.
-The flour, I used bread flour because there is higher protein in bread flour.
+For the wet, I mixed equal parts buttermilk and coconut milk.
+As for the dry step, I used bread flour.
+It has a higher protein content.
 Higher protein makes for a better crunch!

-Once the chicken is done and you have the oil heating, remove the chicken from the bag and pat it dry with paper towels.
-When your oil comes to temp, turn down the heat to maintain that temperature and start the breading process.
+Once the chicken is done and the oil is heating, remove the chicken from the bags and pat it dry with paper towels.
+When oil comes to temp, turn down the heat to maintain that temperature and start the breading process.
 Dip the chicken in the wet mixture first and move to the flour mixture and back to the wet and back to the flour.
 That’s how you get EXTRA CRISPY.
 If you do not want extra crispy just go through the process once.
-You will want to do about four pieces at one time as to not overload the oil and you don’t want the chicken to sit breaded as it gets gummy.
+Notably, you will want to do about four pieces at one time as to not overload the oil.
+You don’t want the chicken to sit breaded, as it gets gummy.